You’ve probably heard about FIRE (Financial Independence and Early Retirement).

 Moreover, working keeps us connected to others.
 As Harvard research on happiness attests, good personal relationships boost mental and emotional wellbeing.

 When it comes to semi-retirement jobs, you don’t have to compromise to make money.
-You can do work you love.
+You can do what you love.

 - Start a passion project.
 If you always wanted to start your own travel blog, you can start writing while you’re still working and saving for early retirement.
 This will give you time to produce content and build an audience.
 And by the time you semi-retire, you could already have income from travel writing.